 Youth who have experienced foster care have valuable knowledge about child welfare.
 Youth advisory boards and councils, which are generally operated under the auspices of the State or local agency, engage young people currently or formerly in out-of-home care in examining practices and policies that affect the lives of children and youth in care.
 The boards play a unique role in advocating for the improvement of services for youth in foster care.
-The following resources provide information about and examples of effective youth advisory boards, including State and local examples.
+The following resources, which include State and local examples, provide information about effective youth advisory boards.

 Engaging Youth in NYTD (PDF - 368 KB)

 Provides information on effectively integrating youth voice and creating a successful youth engagement plan.
 This resource encourages working with youth councils and partnering with youth from different placement types to include different perspectives, which benefits the youth, adults, and State or system involved.

 Realizing the Power of Youth and Young Adult Voice Through Youth Leadership Boards